search-rug/search-rug.github.io/_sprojects/soliman-1.md

   knowledge, the analysis of the distribution of architectural knowledge in open source systems, and the development of a tool to support software engineers to find relevant architectural knowledge.
-supervisors:
+contact:
+  header: Supervisor(s)
+  members:
   - m.a.m.soliman@rug.nl
   - paris@cs.rug.nl
 title: Exploring Architectural Knowledge in Open Source Systems
 types:
 - MSc